Education Research Current Organisation and Cooperation NL

 Something went wrong with processing the request.

-The research mission of Medicinal Chemistry is to obtain detailed molecular understanding of the binding and the mechanism of action of biologically active molecules.
+The research mission of Medicinal Chemistry is to gain a detailed molecular understanding of the binding and mechanism of action of biologically active molecules.

-Medicinal chemistry integrates the design, synthesis, and characterization of biologically active molecules, exploring novel concepts like chemogenomics and molecular signaling networks for more efficient drug discovery.
-Our focus lies on G protein-coupled receptors (GPCRs) and Fragment-Based Drug Design (FBDD), particularly the challenging structure-based FBDD for GPCRs.
+Medicinal Chemistry integrates the design, synthesis, and characterization of biologically active molecules.
+It explores new concepts such as chemogenomics and molecular signaling networks for more efficient drug discovery.
+We focus on G protein-coupled receptors (GPCRs) and Fragment-Based Drug Design (FBDD), particularly on the challenging structure-based FBDD for GPCRs.

 Prof. Dr. Martine Smit, full Professor Target and Systems Biochemistry